-Notes are academic papers written by current law students or recent graduates who submit their note within one year of their graduation date.
-They may include original factual research, analysis of novel or unsettled legal issues, or policy proposals.
-We publish notes that examine the intersection of law and technology.
+GLTR publishes notes that examine the intersection of law and technology.
+Notes may include original factual research, analysis of novel or unsettled legal issues, or policy proposals.
 We evaluate notes based on the strength of their argument and writing, their depth of analysis and research, and their engagement with relevant academic debates.
 In addition, we look for notes that offer a novel analysis of a particular issue.

-A thorough technology explainer will introduce the current relevance of a topic, include such topics as its history and policy concerns, but primarily focus on communicating the mechanisms of the underlying technology.
+A thorough Technology Explainer will introduce the current relevance of a topic, include such topics as its history and policy concerns, but primarily focus on communicating the mechanisms of the underlying technology.
 Ideally, the technology explainer will serve as a one-stop-shop for a reader to learn the technology and its relevance to the current day.
 Objectivity is critical, and should be a goal of any external piece submitted.

 If you are interested in submitting any of these works for publication, please send your submission to firstname.lastname@example.org.
 We also accept Articles and Notes submissions through Scholastica and ExpressO (please see links below).